Blueger scores in 8th round of SO, Penguins beat Coyotes

-GLENDALE, Ariz.
-(AP)Teddy Blueger scored the deciding goal in the eighth round of the shootout and the Pittsburgh Penguins beat the Arizona Coyotes 4-3 Sunday.
+Blueger flipped the puck under the crossbar in the eighth round of the shootout to give the Pittsburgh Penguins a 4-3 victory over the Arizona Coyotes on Sunday.

+”Not something I’m used to, for sure,” said Blueger, who has six goals in 45 games this season. ”But someone was bound to score.
+Obviously with each shot, it seems like the pressure mounts a little bit.”

 Jared McCann, Patric Hornqvist and Brandon Tanev scored in regulation for the Penguins, who swept a three-game Western road trip.
 Evgeny Malkin had two assists.

+Arizona missed the net three times in the tiebreaker, and Pittsburgh’s Dominik Simon hit the post in the seventh round.

+”When you get down to that part of the bench, there is no a huge body of work to lean on,” Sullivan said. ”It becomes more about a feel thing.
+We try to use as much science as we can, but when you go that deep into a shootout, there’s no data to go on.
+It’s more a coach’s feel.
+Obviously, Teddy, it was a great shot.
+It’s probably appropriate too, because he has played extremely well on this road trip.”

-Hall had a goal and an assist, and Conor Garland and Derek Stepan also scored for the Coyotes, who had been shutout in its previous two games.
+Hall had a goal and an assist, and Conor Garland and Derek Stepan also scored for the Coyotes, who had been shutout in the previous two games but still lost their third straight.
 Adin Hill made 30 saves in his third start of the season for Arizona, with both Antti Raanta and Darcy Kuemper out with injuries.

 McCann scored at 2:43 of the first period, 18 seconds into a 5-on-3 power play.
 McCann has three goals in his last four games.